prebid/prebid.github.io/dev-docs/bidders/revcontent.md

 To use RevContent bidder, you need to have an existing RevContent account.
 To create a new account visit https://www.RevContent.com.
 If you are an existing user, contact the account rep for api access and information.

-If you are using prebid server, Revcontent will provide you with a custom endpoint that will contain your account details that you will specify in your adapater configuration.
+For prebid server, Revcontent only uses basic OpenRTB requests, so only the endpoint will need to be customized.
+Your request must contain either `app.name` or `site.domain` to be considered valid.
+Revcontent will provide you with a custom endpoint that will contain your account details that you will specify in your adapater configuration.
 For example, your pbs.yaml would contain the following:
 ```
 adapters:
   revcontent:
     endpoint: https://trends.revcontent.com/rtb?apiKey=<api key here>&userId=<account user id here>
 ```

-### Bid Params
+### Prebid.js Bid Params

 {: .table .table-bordered .table-striped }